-Living in London I pass by the city’s most iconic landmarks daily sometimes forgetting and not appreciating that London is the most visited city in Europe!
+Living in London I pass by the city’s most iconic landmarks daily, sometimes forgetting and not appreciating that it’s the most visited city in Europe!
 That is mind-blowing.

-It will take a family member or a friend visiting London and me acting as their personal unpaid tour guide, showing them around the city and some the best things to do in London to remind myself of how awesome London is.
+It will take a family member or a friend visiting London and me, acting as their personal unpaid tour guide, showing them around the city and some of the best things to do to remind myself of how awesome London is.

 I always start with the typical London tourist attractions that everyone one wants to see — like Big Ben (everyone wants to see Big Ben when they first visit in London), the Houses of Parliament and the London Eye.

 Before they will let me take them to the lesser-known hangouts of local Londoners.